-Black Friday and Cyber Monday are coming up and customers are ready to shop!
-It’s important to make a plan and have an online strategy in place to ensure you’re really optimising this busy shopping period.
+Black Friday and Cyber Monday are coming up, and people are ready to shop!
+It’s important to make a plan and have an online strategy in place to ensure you’re optimising this busy shopping period.

-With an endless amount of options available to consumers, it’s hard to know how your online business can stand out.
-Never fear, we’re here to help you with promotion ideas and marketing strategies you can use to make an impact!
+With endless options available to consumers, it’s hard to know how your online business can stand out.
+Never fear; we’re here to help you with promotion ideas and marketing strategies you can use to make an impact!

 1. Build a presence for your products before Black Friday/Cyber Monday

 Customer relationships and brand recognition in the ecommerce business are invaluable.
 Building an online presence for your products well before Black Friday and Cyber Monday is immensely important to get future customers familiar with your offerings.
 Seeing your products consistently over time will build trust and recognition around your business.

 This will require a more focused effort in the months before the sale weekend, but the benefits will be well worth it!
 This will work to build a real impact come Black Friday and Cyber Monday when customers will already be familiar with your products and recognise them as the event promotions start.
 As a bonus, the discount you offer will be even more apparent and enticing, increasing your chances of repeat business and a valuable relationship as they continue to follow your promotional activities!

 Also, the people coming to your social media pages and website in the lead up to this sale period will create a valuable audience for your remarketing advertising campaigns.